piscesandcrab/gitskills/readme.txt

-Git is a version control system.
+Git is a distributed version control system.
 Git is a free software.
 I love git!

+hello world i cameback!